 Hiding Place — Imagine a huge wooden chest, salvaged from your great great uncle John who was shanghaied at 15 and returned as captain of a squarerigger some 20 years later.
 At 9 you found the secret drawer that even your grandmother didn’t know about, and since then you’ve kept your sexy National Geographics hidden from your mom’s investigations and your little brother’s curious prowling.
 A million years old, and the chest still smells like black tea.

-Lewisite — The scent of geranium indicates the familiar scent of home, and a gas attack.
+Lewisite — The scent of geranium indicates the familiar scent of home… and a gas attack, according to WW2 posters.
 How’s that for a nostalgic kick in the limbic?

 Shallow Grave — It’s either very early, or very late; we buried our gift (I think I left the shovel there).
 My hands still smell of fresh dirt.

 Tear Gas — The lachrymatory agent was first used in 1914; a change in wind direction delivered the scent of pepper back on the assault.
 Future deployments checked the weather.

 Turpentine — When the human body metabolizes chemicals, expect interesting results.
 Some perceive cilantro as revoltingly soapy, sometimes beets can have frighteningly colorful results, and never order asparagus if you plan on staying the night.
 Back in a time when this sort of thing was Ask Miss Manners important, Benjamin Franklin advised taking turpentine drops to ensure urine that smelled of violets.
 OUT OF STOCK

 White Star – Phosgene gas (and the smell of musty hay), proved an effective exterminator when mixed with chlorine gas, and was responsible for 85% of the gas related deaths caused by chemical weapons during World War I. A white star was marked on containers, not that anyone on the receiving end might have noticed.